omar-addam/Simple-Clustering-Simulations/README.md

 # Simple Clustering Simulations

 This project simulates three clustering algorithms: K-Means, K-Medoids, and DB-Scan.

+# Demo

 ![Simulation](Simulation.gif)

+We created a demo that simulates and visualizes the three algorithms with two predefined samples.
+A complete demo can be found on [https://omaddam.github.io/Simple-Clustering-Simulations/](https://omaddam.github.io/Simple-Clustering-Simulations/).

-## Getting Started
+# Getting Started

 These instructions will get you a copy of the project on your local machine for development and testing purposes.